 The Executive division coordinates the regular meetings of policymakers appointed by the Governor, implements the decisions of the Commission and Board, coordinates with key stakeholders and other branches of government, directs day-to-day operations, and manages major initiatives of the agency in education, licensing, and industry regulation programs.
 The division includes the TREC Executive Director/ TALCB Commissioner, general counsels to TREC, general counsel to TALCB, human resources staff, communications and media relations staff, and government relations and public affairs personnel.

-Reception and Communication Services (RCS) - Director Robert Hood
+Customer Relations Division - Director Robert Hood

-RCS is the agency’s centralized customer service division.
+The Customer Relations Division is the agency’s centralized customer service division.
 Division team members receive and respond to general communications from Texas consumers, license holders, and applicants, including all telephone, e-mail, and in-person inquiries.

-Licensing and Registration Services (LRS) - Director Denise Sample
+Licensing Division - Director Denise Sample

-LRS ensures education and experience requirements are satisfied for the various license types.
+The Licensing Division ensures education and experience requirements are satisfied for the various license types.
 Licensing team members verify qualifications have been met before the agency issues a new license or registration to real estate brokers or sales agents, appraisers, inspectors, and easement or right-of-way registrants and process license renewals, information changes and license histories

-Information and Technology Services (ITS) - Director Stephen Rapp
+Information Technology Division - Director Tom Watson

-ITS develops and maintains the technical infrastructure needed to meet the agency’s business requirements, including application development, network management, technical support, website services, and records management.
+Information Technology develops and maintains the technical infrastructure needed to meet the agency’s business requirements, including application development, network management, technical support, website services, and records management.
 ITS team members follow standards adopted by the Texas Department of Information Resources (DIR) and utilize industry best practices to ensure utility, reliability, and security.